nguyensjsu/sp21-172-team-d/Journals/George/George.md

 * This week we had a zoom meeting and we sivided up what part of the project we will be working on.

+* We decided that I will be working on the Cashier's app part.